-The Green Key hotel and hostel criteria are applicable for hotels and hostels having more than 15 bedrooms.
-In order to be eligible for Green Key, the applicant establishment must be officially registered as a hotel/hostel with this function being officially registered as its main activity.
+In order to be eligible for Green Key, the applicant establishment must be officially registered as a campsite/holiday park with this function being officially registered as its main activity.

 Criteria marked with (I) are imperative criteria, while criteria marked with (G) are guideline criteria.
 The applicant must comply with all imperative criteria and an increasing number of applicable guideline criteria according to the number of years for which the award has been held, as per the following table: